M. A. Khaleque · in loving memory

 Life Partner

-Mrs. Peara Begum — his wife of more than three decades.
+Peara — his wife of more than three decades.
 A homemaker; the steady centre of every room he ever returned to.

 Journey to know people